 Whatever the role of a leaf chain, it will inevitably wear, and this wear, if unchecked, will lead to failure.
 It is vital to take steps to prevent as much wear as possible and essential to monitor leaf chain wear so problems can be addressed before a major incident occurs.
 You should be aware that as well as measuring leaf chain wear to avoid any potential financial loss, it is also a legal requirement.

-There are a number of factors that can lead to leaf chain failure, with the environment that the chain operates in a major factor.
+There are a number of factors that can lead to leaf chain failure, with the environment that the leaf chain operates in being a major factor.

 Environmental effects include the following:

 - Excessive moisture – this may lead to rusting, pitting and cracking

 - Low temperatures or fluctuation between extremes of temperature can cause a leaf chain to become brittle

 - Corrosive chemicals or vapours – perhaps not surprisingly – can cause deterioration in a leaf chain at a microscopic level.

 - Abrasive materials such as sand or grit can also wear away at the moving parts of the leaf chain, causing wear that is not easy to spot with the naked eye.